DawoodMorris/neuron/README.md

-# By Dawood Morris Kaundama
-__Fri 11 Mar 2022 20:58:59 SAST__

-The backend codebase and all system files.
-The backend is driven by a framework called Neuron in the `serve/` directory.
+This is **Neuron** - A lightweight PHP framework for building robust backend systems.

 **Overview**
 **Neuron** is a small backend backbone system that can glue multiple API endpoints under one roof.
-It can be implementted in th dynamic languages.
+It can be implementted in different dynamic/interpreted languages.

 It expects a message request object with props `endpoint`, and `paylod` describing what to do, and the data the 'doing' needs.